ConstellationCrypto/Caldera-Bridge-Theme-Generator/README.md

 ### Neutral Palette

-We derive the neutral color by taking the HSL of the selected brand color and lowering the saturation (The “S” in HSL) to 2.
+We derive the neutral color by taking the HSL of the selected brand color and lowering the saturation (The "S" in HSL) to 5%.
 From there we apply the same techinqie to get the shades has we did you the primary color palette.
 Difference is here that we need a few more shade options between.
 91-94, 96-99 so we get more shades

 Neutral shades are broken down just by its light value in the HSL